-Private lessons for owners with horses in training are $75 and can be done on your horse, if appropriate, or on one of our school horses.
+Private lessons for owners with horses in training are available and can be done on your horse, if appropriate, or on one of our school horses.

 We typically keep 10-12, full-time training horses at the farm all year round.
 Use the form below to inquire for availability.

 It is the responsibility of the owner to have your horse in good flesh when it arrives.
 Your horse should have been vaccinated and dewormed recently.
 Farrier work can be provided by Jess (inquire for more info) or by your farrier during your horses stay for training.
 Farrier appointments must be set up during our non-peak hours.

 No, in order to offer the best possible service at a reasonable rate, we must offer all training done at our farm.
 Savings in driving time equate to more hours spent hands on with the horses and use of our facilities including our t-rail, equicizer, round pen, indoor and outdoor arenas and various bits, bridles hackamores, saddles etc.

 Of course!
 Once your horse has spent his first few weeks here, we are happy to set up an appointment for you to come and see his progress or take a lesson on him.
 Unfortunately we cannot provide a daily time for you to view his training.
 Just want to pop in a visit your horse while he’s here?
 Not a problem, but please arrange a time with us so not to disrupt lessons or to happen by the farm when no one is in the barn.